If you’re new to budgeting and looking for a system to help you manage and control your spending then take a seat because this is just for you.

 - Shopping: Amazon.
 Target.
 I avoid Target unless I must go in there.
 Otherwise, Amazon gets my money and with Amazon Prime, the product can be here the next day.
 You can see how that might be a problem with impulse spending.
 I limit myself by having a predetermined spending limit with them.

 As you go throughout the month, your bills should be paid from one of the above.
 You don’t need to use the same categories that I’ve set up.
 Feel free to create your own for categories that need the most attention.
-With regards to your static bills and expenses, you can create an account or prepaid card for the exact amount you need to cover all monthly expenses with a small cushion just in case you have an unexpected increase in one of them.
+With regards to your static bills and expenses, you can create an account or prepaid card for the exact amount you need to cover all monthly expenses with a small cushion just in case you have an unexpected expense.